 The oldest death mask might be those worn by Egyptian Pharaohs like King Tut, but the more exact versions of the face featured on this list became popular after the 14th century, until photography eventually replaced the practice.

 What is a death mask?
 It is essentially a mold of a dead person's face.
 They are made by packing clay or wax on the face of a dead body, and then using the negative cast of the face to produce multiple copies of the death mask.
 Starting in the 14th century, death masks were preserved for their historic value or used to create sculptures and busts of the deceased.
 As such, death masks were often reserved for royalty and notable people, such as scientific genius Isaac Newton and notorious mobster John Dillinger.
-To see some amazing side-by-side images of portraits of famous people and their face molds moments after their death, scroll down below.

 Age: Died at 56 (1809-1865)